CSharp-Pills-15mg/Disposable-Pattern/doc/08 - Disposable Resources.md

 - When manually executed by calling the `Dispose()` method (either explicitly or implicitly from the `using` statement), everything goes as planned;
 - But, when it is executed by the finalizer, we may have a problem.

-## Issue 5 - Disposing other objects dusing finalization
+## Issue 5 - Disposing other objects during finalization

-When our object is disposed during the finalization phase, we know the object is not referenced by the main part of the application and the Garbage Colletor is trying to destroy it.
+When our object is disposed during the finalization phase, we know the object is not referenced by the main part of the application and the Garbage Collector is trying to destroy it.
 The `fileStream` field is in the same situation, the Garbage Collector will try to destroy it, but we do not know if the `fileStream` was already destroyed or not.
 So, we should let Garbage Collector to do its job and not try to dispose the `fileStream` ourselves:

 ### Solution for Issue 5

-To fix this problem, in the `DisposeInternal()` method we need a way to dispose the dispoable fields only if the `Dispose()` was called directly and not from the finalizer.
+To fix this problem, in the `DisposeInternal()` method we need a way to dispose the disposable fields only if the `Dispose()` was called directly and not from the finalizer.

 We may add a boolean parameter for that: